Harish1303/Student-Enagement-Application/README.md

 # Student-Enagement-Application

-A web application that bridges the gap between students, teachers and administrators by providing a platform to manage academics and adminstration.
+Student Engagement Application is a web application that bridges the gap between students, teachers and administrators by providing a platform to manage academics and adminstration.

 **Tech Stack:**
 1. **Backend : NodeJS**